davidk-im/P5-Gim-Vamps-Project/README.md

                    * On window 1, create a new multiplayer game and make as many moves as desired
                    * On window 2, input the game ID into join game, here you should be able to see all the moves coming from the other tab/user, modeling the multiplayer function
                    * By updating after every move and pulling on another tab, players are able to play at the same time
-                        * *reminder: because the backend code of the board storing only happens once, unable to replicate the board on multiple tabs on the same site

 ### Incorporating College Board Requirements:
 * Creative development
     * Collaboration: